ARMmbed/mbed-os-5-docs/docs/api/platform/MbedStats.md

 ## Mbed statistics

 Mbed OS provides a set of functions that you can use to capture the memory and thread statistics at runtime. `mbed_stats.h` declares these functions.
-To enable all Mbed OS platform statistics, you must enable the following Mbed OS configuration option.
+To enable all Mbed OS platform statistics, you must enable the following Mbed OS configuration option:

 ```json
 {